RasterDuck/vectormathbench/README.md

 At the end of a capability run, the executable prints a compact single-precision ranking summary.
-For every directly comparable capability it reports the fastest library, the current `mv::math` rank, and its gap from the winner.
+For every directly comparable capability it reports the comparison basis, fastest library, current `mv::math` rank, and its gap from the winner.
+The basis explicitly identifies checked-Move versus unchecked-peer construction rows and shared raw-vector kernels, so a ranking does not hide a stronger contract or imply that a raw kernel measures Move's typed geometry facade.
 Double-precision rows remain in the detailed tables but are not combined with single-precision rankings.
 QVV operations also have separate tables from conventional matrix operations because they represent a different transform representation.